 Put simply, a safety plan is a plan of keeping you and your children safe while living with domestic and family violence and the actions you can take if there is a serious risk of harm and you need to leave in a hurry.
 Let your support network know about your safety plan and practice it with your children if you have to escape quickly.

 It’s also a good idea to have an ’emergency bag’ ready.
 This will contain such things as clothes, cash, legal documents, and other items.

 4. Save some money

-If you are able it is advisable to have some cash or a hidden bank account or credit card can help.
+If you can, it is advisable to have some cash, or a hidden bank account or credit card can help.
 You may want to keep the cash or cards in your emergency bag.

-Some major banks and financial institutions also now offer an assistance package for victims of domestic and family violence.
+Some major banks and financial institutions also now offer an assistance package for domestic and family violence victims.